Typical Lakebase project setup with Declarative Automation Bundles

 - A continuous sync pipeline that streams a Unity Catalog Delta table into the project database.

-- A Unity Catalog catalog backed by the Lakebase database, queryable as UC data.
+- A Unity Catalog catalog backed by the Lakebase database, queryable as Unity Catalog data.

 - A Databricks App connected to the project database.